ctross/DieTryin/README.md

 ```
 By default, data storage is set up only for the RICH games.
 If one wants to also collect other questions or games, simply create folders for those questions/games by inlcuding the  games_to_add vector.

 The next step is to bring in the raw photos of all respondents who will be invited to take part in the games.
 These should be jpg-formatted images.
 All of the filenames should be ID codes for the respodents: i.e., X1Z.jpg, A12.jpg, ZYZ.jpg.
 These strings should all be of the same length and must contain a letter as the first character.
 All file extensons should be the same.
-Now, just copy-and-paste the photos into the folder: RICH/RawPhotos
+Now, just copy-and-paste the photos into the folder: RICH/RawPhotos.
+To use our example images, copy the photographs from the RespodentsImages folder in the .zip file above into the RICH/RawPhotos folder in your own directory.

 Now, we can move on to standardizing the photos.
 First, we run:
 ```{r}